boryspaulewicz/bhsdtr/Readme.md

 # Coming soon...

-Here is another (much simpler) idea for a link function that allows for unconstrained effects in individual SDT criteria (SDT with ratings): the main criterion (i.e., the one in the middle) is unconstrained, the rest of the criteria are represented as log of distances between the adjacent criteria.
+Here is another (much simpler) idea for a link function that allows for unconstrained effects in individual SDT criteria (SDT with ratings): the main criterion (i.e., the one in the middle) is unconstrained, the rest of the criteria are represented as log-distances between the adjacent criteria.
 The vector consisting of the main criterion and the log-distances can be used instead of the gamma vector in the parametrization described in [this preprint](http://dx.doi.org/10.23668/psycharchives.2725).
 Ordering can be preserved and individual criteria (random / fixed) effects are possible.
 This will be implemented in the next version of this package.

 # bhsdtr